 Connections involve the construction of a track between two existing rail lines.
 CSX proposes eight connections, for of which would be built on existing railroad right-of-way and four of which would require the acquisition of additional right-of-way.
 Four of these would be between CSX and Conrail lines and one each would be between two Conrail lines, the Belt Railway of Chicago and B&OCT line, the Indiana Harbor Belt and B&OCT, and Conrail and NYS&W. Fourteen connections are proposed by NS, six of which would be built on existing railroad right-of-way and eight of which would require acquisition of additional right-of-way.
-Of these connections, ten would be between Conrail and NS lines; one between Conrail lines: one between NS and Union Pacific Railroad Company (UP) lines, over which NS has trackage rights; one between Conrail and IC, over which NS has trackage rights.
+Of these connections, ten would be between Conrail and NS lines; one between Conrail lines; one between NS and Union Pacific Railroad Company (UP) lines, over which NS has trackage rights; one between NS and Illinois Central Railroad Company (IC), over which NS has trackage rights: and one between Conrail and IC, over which NS has trackage rights.